 “Travel makes one modest.
 You see what a tiny place you occupy in the world.” – Gustave Flaubert

 HAHAHAHAHAHA!
 Oh wait, you’re serious?
 HAHAHAHAHAHAHAHA!
 Have you ever met a travel blogger?
 We’re assholes.
 We can’t stop showing off all the great things we have seen.
-Travel these days makes people narcisists.
-That’s why they can’t stop sharing their vacation photos and stories and shit on facebook, twitter, instagram, and whatnot.
+Travel these days makes people narcissists.
+That’s why they can’t stop sharing their vacation photos and stories and nonsense on facebook, twitter, instagram, and whatnot.